Trees and hedgerows in Christchurch

-There is a separate tree work policy for CBC and EDDC.
-They both focus specifically on open space trees and outlines the council's responsibility to maintain trees in a healthy and safe condition and to ensure no legal nuisance is caused.
-For each policy there is a tree work request form that can be filled out and returned to the council.
-See the policy for each council:
+There is a tree work policy for the Christchurch area focused specifically on open space trees.
+This outlines our responsibility to maintain trees in a safe and healthy condition and to ensure no legal nuisance is caused.

 - Christchurch Borough Council tree work policy (public trees)